TomaszChudak/Battleships/README.md

 Cofiguration:
-To change some features of the game you can edit appsettings.json 'Grid' section - number of columns and rows of grid (possible values between 10 and 20) 'ShipTypes' section - you can add other types of ships (possible Size values between 1 and 6) 'ShipCount' section - how many ships of any type will be placed on the grid (possible Count values between 0 and 10) All possible values are set in SettingRules class
+To change some features of the game you can edit appsettings.json 'Grid' section - number of columns and rows of grid (possible values between 10 and 20) 'ShipTypes' section - you can add other types of ships (possible Size values between 1 and 6, possible Count values between 0 and 10)
+All possible values are set in SettingRules class